kashakmodii/kashakmodii/README.md

 ###  About Me

-I’m currently in my third year of pursuing a degree in Artificial Intelligence & Machine Learning (AIML)
+I’m currently in my fourth year of pursuing a degree in Artificial Intelligence & Machine Learning (AIML)
 Passionate about Artificial Intelligence and Machine Learning
 Python |  Machine Learning | Data Analysis |  Data Visualization